P-Carth/Mint-and-Earn-NFT-Game/README.md

 # Mint-and-Earn-NFT-Game

-### This project was completed for the assignment three presentation of NFT Talents
+### This project was completed for the assignment three presentation of NFT Talents Program at the Frankfurt School Blockchain Center

 `Please view the pdf powerpoint presentation located in the repo`